| HEALTH & WELLNESS |

 CHILD CARE HEALTH CONSULTING

-Are you interested in a child care health consultant (CCHC) for your center?
+Are you interested in a child care health consultant (CCHC) for your school?
 CCHCs are registered nurses who specialize in children’s health, development and safety in child care settings.

 Our CCHC is available to work with individual child care facilities to promote the healthy growth and development of young children and help create safe environments for the children in your care.
 Through digital, in person or telephone consultations, you would receive guidance information, resources and referrals from evidence based best practice standards.
 Policies and procedures are developed from the American Academy of Pediatrics (AAP), Centers for Disease Control and Prevention (CDC) and Caring for Our Children: National Health and Safety Standards.